HendrikF/nft-safe-reload/README.md

 Original Author: https://sanjuroe.dev/nft-safe-reload

-This version contains proper shell quoting.
+This version contains proper shell quoting and restores the old configuration when interrupted.

 ## The new nftables configuration has to be confirmed